pivotal/cf-onboarding/PREP_CHECKLIST.md

      ```
      You'll need to babysit this process, as it will prompt you for the password several times.
   1. Record any issues you have with this process so we can update this checklist.

-### Scheduling
-- [ ] Schedule a welcome/orientation session for Monday morning.
-Discuss the goals of the week and prime the participants to consider what they'd like to get out of Onboarding week.
-- [ ] Schedule daily standup.
-- [ ] Schedule afternoon check in.
-- [ ] Schedule retro at the end of the week, include link to retro board: https://retros.cfapps.io/retros/onboarding-sf
-- [ ] Schedule any sessions that you know the group would be interested in -- for example, BOSH boxes and lines.